2026 Edition

 What is the British citizenship test?

-The British citizenship test — officially called the Life in the UK test — is a 24-question multiple-choice exam required for anyone applying for British citizenship or Indefinite Leave to Remain (ILR).
+The British citizenship test — officially called the Life in the UK test, and sometimes the British nationality test — is a 24-question multiple-choice exam required for anyone applying for British citizenship or Indefinite Leave to Remain (ILR).
 All questions come from the official handbook Life in the United Kingdom: A Guide for New Residents (3rd edition).

 Format at a glance